MicrosoftDocs/Hololens/hololens/hololens-kiosk.md

 In Windows Configuration Designer, you'll need to fill out the AssignedAccess/AssignedAccessSettings section with the account and app AUMID you want to use.
 You can use [the AUMIDs of in-box HoloLens apps](hololens-kiosk-reference.md#hololens-aumids).

-For example a local account named &quot;LocalAccount&quot; using the Settings app would have the following entry:
+For example, a local account named &quot;LocalAccount&quot; using the Settings app would have the following entry:

 `{"Account":"LocalAccount","AUMID":"HolographicSystemSettings_cw5n1h2txyewy!App"}`